Updated: 4 days ago

 IMPACT OF CYBER RISK TO BUSINESS

+a.
 IMPACT TO LIFE & REPUTATION

 Loss of critical corporate information could lead to reputational damage for both you and your customer.
 Stolen customer credit card credentials can be used to purchase illegal goods somewhere, or their email login credentials used to access illegal services on say, the dark web.
 This could lead law enforceent straight to them and even have them facing jail time, thereby ruining their reputation.
 Reputation loss to you could be in the form of losing your business credibility, and consequently losing your customers/market.
 This could lead to bankrupcy.